hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 ##### 4. Conclusion<a id="sec-4" name="sec-4"></a>

-What started a couple of days ago as a light-hearted tribute to the pioneering spirit of Elon Musk has, by this point, become a circus of high-concept oomism.
+What started a couple of days ago as a light-hearted tribute to the pioneering spirit of Elon Musk has become, by this point, a circus of high-concept oomism.
 I hope you've enjoyed it; I certainly have.
 Please leave a comment or drop me an email if you spot any errors, or have suggestions for improving the design.